 Why 85% is historical fact (not an assumption)

-Calculation period: January 2015 to December 2024 (10 years)
+- Time period: January 2015 to December 2024 (10 years)

 Critical disclaimer: Past performance does not guarantee future results.
 Bitcoin's 85% historical CAGR is no guarantee of future performance.
 The asset is highly volatile and could decline significantly or fail entirely.